meganeliza3090/my-crakn-intro-project/src/3-anagram/README.md

 Be prepared to explain why you took the approach you did.

 ## Requirements
+* You may not install any additional dependencies
 * Function must accept two arguments and determine if they are anagrams of eachother
 * Function must return true if an anagram is present
 * Function must reutnr false if an anagram is not present